Updated 2026-03-30

 Key Differences: ADP vs John Hancock

-When comparing ADP and John Hancock, consider their core strengths: ADP excels with seamless payroll integration, while John Hancock stands out for unique wellness program integration.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+When comparing ADP and John Hancock, consider their core strengths: ADP excels with direct payroll integration, while John Hancock stands out for unique wellness program integration.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 ADP's customer service rating is 4.0/5 compared to John Hancock's 4.0/5.
 For mobile experience, ADP scores 3.7/5 while John Hancock scores 3.6/5.

 Which Provider is Right for You?